rechenplan/fruityos/peel/byc/README.md

-# by bootstrap compiler
+# byc bootstrap compiler

-by is a bootstrap compiler for the yuzu language. yuzu is inspired by lua and the b programming language. specifically, the version of the b programming language presented at https://web.archive.org/web/20150611114427/https://www.bell-labs.com/usr/dmr/www/kbman.pdf. this directory will be the home of the yuzu bootstrapping compiler. the yuzu bootstrapping compiler will be written in c, with a later rewrite of the yuzu compiler written in yuzu planned down the road.
+byc is a bootstrap compiler for the yuzu language. yuzu is inspired by lua and the b programming language. specifically, the version of the b programming language presented at https://web.archive.org/web/20150611114427/https://www.bell-labs.com/usr/dmr/www/kbman.pdf. this directory will be the home of the yuzu bootstrapping compiler. the yuzu bootstrapping compiler will be written in c, with a later rewrite of the yuzu compiler written in yuzu planned down the road. there is a script in the bin directory called "yuzu" that can compile and link yuzu files if gnu ld and nasm are present on your system. for example

+	bin/yuzu test.yuzu test2.yuzu

+the yuzu script will write to a.out.

 ## parser notes